Use social media to build your personal brand to market yourself to a college coach!

 While almost every high school student-athlete is on social media multiple times a day, often they do not realize how many college coaches evaluate their sites during the recruiting process.
 We have all heard of the many athletic scholarship dollars lost when recruits demonstrate their immaturity on social media.
 However, we want to discuss the flipside and not just discuss all of the mistakes student-athletes make on social media.
 We want to provide ways for you to get a positive head start on the recruiting process and offers the specific types of posts college coaches are looking for from their future athletes.

-In research for my upcoming book (due out late 2018), “Looking For A FULL RIDE?: An Insider’s Recruiting Guide,” we interviewed over 65 college coaches and athletic directors.
+In research for my upcoming book (due out Summer 2019), “Looking For A FULL RIDE?: An Insider’s Recruiting Guide,” we interviewed over 65 college coaches and athletic directors.
 All of them said they look over the social media accounts of the potential recruit during the evaluation period to see if they make good decisions publicly.
 In our Special Report: Leadership Characteristics College Coaches Look For In A Recruit, we describe the types of leadership behaviors that coaches aim to add to their teams as they sign future student-athletes.

 In our recent blog, Beyond The X’s & O’s, we discussed how coaches evaluate beyond athletic talent and how some behaviors deter a coach from adding a very skilled player to their team.
 Since we so often hear about the bad choices a teen makes, today we want to tackle….